 ‘Close others’ are family members, friends, neighbours, etc. who help older adults with a variety of daily tasks.
 This research project investigates how close others help older adults with banking in Canada.
 We are now seeking participants to interview.
 Note that we will be interviewing the ‘close others’ or ‘caregivers’ – the people who are providing the help to older adults.

-Investigator: Dr. Celine Latulipe (email@example.com)
+Investigators: Dr. Celine Latulipe (firstname.lastname@example.org) and Murray Cumbers (email@example.com)

-This research has (not yet) been approved by the University of Manitoba Joint Faculty Research Ethics Board.
+This research has been approved by the University of Manitoba Joint Faculty Research Ethics Board.
 If you have any concerns or complaints about this project you may contact any of the above-named persons or the Human Ethics Coordinator at 204-474-7122 or firstname.lastname@example.org.